 Choosing the right car

 Considering there is one valid reason for this whole rule – advancement of the rubber on the racetrack – choosing the right car for a season is complicated.
+Almost as complicated is to find the right house at the right price.
+Luckily, a mortgage broker LA can help here.
+Now let’s see what the process is like in Formula 1 when they are choosing cars.

 For manufacturers like Renault, this is the ideal car to enable the single-seaters to become more than just a means to an end.
 It will also give the manufacturer a healthy financial future.
 Though, it may be a tad unrealistic to opt for something that is the same (or even better) than whatever they’re doing currently.
 Red Bull and Sauber are good examples of this.